-Every blogger I’ve come across is presenting a heart shaped cookie or a chocolate-y desert recipe for Valentine’s day.
+Every blogger I’ve come across is presenting a heart-shaped cookie or a chocolate dessert recipe for Valentine’s day.
 I’m going rouge and bringing you an outstanding dinner you can make to impress your Valentine to ensure they remain your Valentine for years to come.

 If you make the Americanized Bibimbap but you’re still jonesing for chocolate I have two amazing brownie recipes for you.
 Try my Chewy Chocolate Chili Brownies (they are not spicy) or my Chocolate Chip Cookie Brownies.
 Both recipes will satisfy the chocolate craving!

 Kieran and I are weird, we kinda celebrate Valentine’s day in passing.
 We’re loving towards each other on a daily basis so spending extra money on presents for a hallmark holiday seems like a waste.
 However, just because we don’t buy presents for each other doesn’t mean we ignore Valentine’s day all together.
 In lieu of buying presents, we decided to go on an adventure for Valentine’s Day!
 Kieran’s hitting the slopes and I’m taking a class to learn how to ski!